marciliocn/void-installer/README.md

 > **Add `sudo` in front of all commands if you choose a Live Image WITH Desktop Environment**

 ### INFOS
+- Necessary Internet connection to install
 - Tested:
 	- In VirtualBox on Intel Core i3-2367M 1.4GHz with 2 cores and RAM with 1024MB
 	- With UEFI MUSL
 	- In Arch x86_64
 	- <sup id="f1">1</sup> [↩](#a1) With `void-live-x86_64-musl-20190526.iso` live image
-		> `void-live-x86_64-musl-20191109[-lxqt].iso` live image didn't work: after `xbps-install -Sy curl`, show the message `Transaction aborted due to unresolved dependencies.`
+		> `void-live-x86_64-musl-20191109[-lxqt].iso` live image didn't work: after `xbps-install -Sy curl`, show the message `Transaction aborted due to unresolved dependencies.` (Edit: necessary update `xbps` and `libressl` packages before any step)
 - Use 512MB for EFISIZE should be sufficient to host 7 to 8 kernel versions (only 100MB do not work for another full kernel upgrade)
 - The installation process running about 12 min in VirtualBox with SATA storage

 ### TODO
-- [ ] Create process installation for Void Linux BIOS/MBR MUSL
-- [ ] Include /home partition in MBR installation
-- [x] Add a pos-install script for automate tuning and another configs
-- [x] Add a option to choose filesystem for partitions (don't forget to change in fstab too)
-- [ ] Automatic answer for import keys (on first time repository sync)
 - [ ] Include `rEFInd`
-- [ ] Option to install without `GRUB` (on Arch it is possible)
+- [ ] Option to install without `GRUB` (only without criptografy - on Arch it is possible)
 - [ ] Finish installation musl full crypto with lvm (LUKS + LVM) (encryption for both `boot` and `root` partitions)
-- [x] Comparing partitions size from MB and KB (choose the best representative - in KB, necessary conversion)
-- [ ] Test changing to sh indeed bash (on shebang)
 - [ ] Finish installation glibc crypto with lvm
 - [ ] Validate with glibc and musl installation
 - [ ] Add flag to crypt or normal installation